-Open Government: Questions for federal candidates
+Open Government: Questions for 2016 federal candidates

-Government transparency and secrecy have played a major role in the most salient political issues of this still nascent election cycle, ranging from FOIA requests on Flint’s water crisis, debates on NSA whistleblower Edward Snowden, to questions on campaign finance.
-Although these issues are raised frequently in the midst of a high-profile controversy, candidates are rarely asked about their underlying open-government beliefs and policies.
+Transparency is vital for public accountability and it needs to be a part of the greater conversation on democracy and open government.
+Indeed, government transparency and secrecy have played a major role in the most salient political issues of this still nascent election cycle, ranging from FOIA requests on Flint’s water crisis, to debates on NSA whistleblower Edward Snowden, to questions on campaign finance.
+Still, while these issues are raised frequently in the midst of a high-profile controversy, candidates are rarely asked about their underlying open government beliefs and policies.
 Less than one-third of Americans view elected officials as “honest,” and yet transparency is mostly absent from the larger discussion.

 Questions for 2016 Candidates for Federal Offices on Government Accountability, Public Disclosure and the Right to Know

 During this election season, as candidates are selected for party nominations and campaigning for federal offices, the following questions are important for understanding where candidates stand on pivotal policy issues relating to government openness and accountability.
 As a coalition of public interest organizations committed to promoting government openness and accountability, we urge your editorial board to circulate these questions and encourage journalists to present them to candidates on the campaign trail.